pawelniewie/redis-statsd/README.md

 optional arguments:
-  -h, --help            show this help message and exit --period PERIOD       The period at which to collect and emit metrics --prefix PREFIX       The prefix to use for metric names --redis-host REDIS_HOST
+  -h, --help            show this help message and exit --period PERIOD       The period at which to collect and emit metrics (0 means run once) --prefix PREFIX       The prefix to use for metric names --redis-host REDIS_HOST
                         The address of the Redis host to connect to